New Jersey Out-of-State, International Divorce & Military Divorce

 Divorce when YOU are Away

 If you are working or living outside of New Jersey, or are on active duty with the military, the divorce lawyers at Weinberger Divorce & Family Law Group, LLC can be retained to assist you with your divorce proceedings.
 Our experienced attorneys will guide you through the entire divorce process, including making appearances at court on your behalf—even if you cannot physically attend.
-With the proficient legal assistance provided by the out of state, international, or military divorce lawyers at Weinberger Divorce & Family Law Group, you may not have to travel to the State of New Jersey to participate in your divorce proceedings.
+With the proficient legal assistance provided by the out of state, international, or military divorce lawyers at Weinberger Divorce & Family Law Group, LLC, you may not have to travel to the State of New Jersey to participate in your divorce proceedings.
 As your legal counsel, our firm will be there to advocate passionately and skillfully for your rights in court—no matter where you live.

 New Jersey Military Divorce